bosoninfo/Resource_Power-BI-Desktop/Chapter02/README.md

    - `Data Type Detection` (if data type are self identified, you can choose `Based on first 200 rows`, otherwise you can decide the datatype by yourself later using `Do not detect data types`)
 3. Click on `Load`.
 4. Similarly, examine the data in `Data View` and `Report View`.
 5. For practice use, you don't need to save the file.
-You can just close Power BI Desktop and choose `Don't Save`.
+Close Power BI Desktop and choose `Don't Save`.

 ## Connect to database
-Most exterprise data is kept in a database.
-Here is an example.
+Most enterprise data is stored in databases.
+Here's an example:

 - `Home` -> `Get data` -> `More...` -> `Database` -> `SQL Sever database` -> `Connect`
 - Fill out `Server`, `Database (optional)` and Advanced options.
 You can ask for those information from the database administrator (DBA).